Who we are

 Two initiatives at international level:

-International Footwear Forum, a platform to strength collaboration among leading footwear national associations and confederations in the world, in particular to interchange of information, consider common initiatives, and to express concerns and possibly find solutions).
-The first International Footwear Forum will be held on the 4th September 2015 in Milan, Italy.
+International Footwear Forum, a platform to strengthen collaboration among leading footwear national associations and confederations in the world, in particular in order to interchange information, consider common initiatives, as well as to express concerns and possibly find solutions.
+The first edition was held at the MICAM in September 2015 and the second in New York in June 2016.
+The third edition took place in Porto, Portugal, on the 16th of May 2018, on the occasion of the 20th UITIC International Technical Footwear Congress.